Free Quote: 800-272-5490 Customer Service: 800-237-0799 Text: 833-621-1881

 Postmodern Contemporary White Kitchen

-Postmodern contemporary designs take the minimalism of the Mid-Century Modern and classes it up a bit.
+The postmodern contemporary design takes the minimalism of the Mid-Century Modern and amps it up a bit.
 The 1960s brought an explosion of color and pattern back into the world.
 However, you'll notice that in many 21st century home designs - homeowners opt to simplify their color schemes because neutral palettes are more ideal for the rate at which we buy and sell homes these days.

 That being said, Postmodern designers didn't like the rigidity of the Mid-Century design rules, so there is a bit more freedom to express oneself in a Postmodern design - and the design will often honor and reflect the history, geography etc. of the area.
 Thus, for example, if you live in an original Craftsman home, odds are a postmodern kitchen design will include some of those original wood-accented architectural design ideas - while playing them out in postmodern way.